michaelerule/LED_weaving/Project 4: Driver/Microcontroller firmware for Charlieplexed LED displays.md

 The first thing to do is to verify that all LEDs work.

-Before starting, ensure that all control lines have appropriate [current-limiting resistors](https://www.sparkfun.com/tutorials/219) to avoid damaging the LEDs.
-Speaking from experience, it is very frustrating to burn out a LED matrix before even getting started!
+Before starting, ensure that all control lines have appropriate [current-limiting resistors](https://www.sparkfun.com/tutorials/219) to avoid damaging the LEDs (it is frustrating to burn out a LED matrix before even getting started).

 I'm working on a 306-light project that uses 18 control lines (the maximum number that one can use on the Arduino Uno while still leaving the serial pins free).
 I've arranged the display in a circular pattern based, but these code examples will assume an ordinary rectangular layout for simplicity.